 and restaurant nearby.
 Arizona

-officials have closed down the all forests to camp fires, so I cook my meal
+officials have closed down all forests to campfires, so I cook my meal

 to lay out my sleeping gear first before dark sets but I have an unpleasant